-When we work with our clients to develop elevator pitches, mission statements, vision statements, we have them first develop a Better Tomorrow MessageTM (BTM).
-The BTM is a short, fewer than 10 words, statement that immediately conveys the benefit of working with/partnering with your organization.
+When we work with our clients to develop elevator pitches, mission statements, vision statements, and the like, we have them first develop a Better Tomorrow Message TM.
+The Better Tomorrow Message TM is a short, fewer than 10 words, statement that immediately conveys the benefit of working with/partnering with you and your organization.

 Photography Source: Original image from DepositPhotos.
 New creative image © Copyright 2018, The Chief Storyteller®, LLC.
 All Rights Reserved.